aneoconsulting/HIPE/README.md

 "PATH=%HipeExternal%/win64/boost_1_62_0/lib64-msvc-14.0;%HipeExternal%/win64/opencv/x64/vc14/bin;%HipeExternal%/win64/intel64_win/bin;%HipeExternal%/win64/ffmpeg/bin;%HipeExternal%/win64/gstreamer/1.0/x86_64/bin;%HipeExternal%/win64/liblept/bin;%HipeExternal%/win64/hdf5/bin;C:/NVIDIA/CUDA/v8.0/Toolkit/bin;%PATH%"
 ```

-**Note:** %HipeExternal% is not set by default.
-You either must replace it by the location where you extracted the HipeExternal package, or set it manually in your system's ``PATH``.
+**Note:** ``%HipeExternal%`` is not set by default.
+You must either replace it by the location where you extracted the HipeExternal package or set it manually in your system.
 **Note:** The whole PATH variable **must be set on the _same_ line**!
 **Note:** Working with this debug PATH overwrites the system’s one.
 To still use it you must add ``%PATH%`` at the end of the value.